rolkra/explore/README.md

 # explore

 Using the explore packate to explore data is as simple as "explore(data)".
 This launches an interactive shiny-app that makes basic data exploration radically simple.
-You can inspect individual attributes or create a fully automated report of all attributes.
+You can inspect individual attributes, explore their relation to a binary target or create a fully automated report of all attributes.

 ```r
 # explore iris dataset (interactive)